topseed/topseed-pugbind/README.md

 function pincTemplate(data)

-This function can be used to generate HTML from javascript, e.g.
+This function can be used to generate HTML fromJavaScript, e.g.:

-var html = pincTemplate(data)
+var html = pincTemplate(data) //data is any object with attributes
 $('.ui.text.container').html(html)  //jQuery

 See usage at public/page/two/index.pug